3D and 4D World Modeling: A Survey: Preliminaries

 \textbf{Predictive World Models} instead aim to forecast the future evolution of the scene based on historical observations, often under action conditions that describe planned or executed agent behavior.
-This process can be formulated as:
+This process is formulated as: